navillion/toggle-notch/readme.md

 # Toggle MacBook Notch
-This SwiftBar script will make it easy to toggle your MacBook's notch!
+This SwiftBar script will make it easy to toggle your MacBook's notch, by adding a toggle button to your Menu Bar!

 ## Installation
 1. You have to install **SwiftBar** and **DisplayPacer** with `brew install displayplacer` and `brew install swiftbar`